haozes/haozesfx/README.md

 The project shows how to login and send/receive Fetion message,add friend or accept friend request.

-And you can develop more plugin for it .

 The old source host:
 http://haozesfx.codeplex.com/